(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 Jump to November 1982 and my ‘mock’ O Levels (rehearsals for the real thing to allow the pupils, and teachers, to know how they are doing in the run up to the important public exams).
 My results were (no surprise) appalling.
 One of the results I do remember was the ‘F’ (fail) in German.
 I got a shock when I saw the results (I don’t know why I was shocked!) and, for some reason, I was shaken into action and I worked very hard for the next 7 months.
 My O Level results that Summer of 1983 weren’t great but I pulled that F in German up to a C (which was a pass).
 A ‘C’ grade was nothing to get excited about but, for me, it illustrated that I wasn’t thick and that I had some ability.
 I have always remembered that improvement over 7 months.
 The problem was, of course, that having not really done any work before the ‘mocks’ in November 1982, 7 months was not enough time for me to catch up and do well in the exams.
 I did ok but not great.

-That brought me to the summer of 1983, FZY Israel tour, ‘time out’, thinking time, talking to people and I decided that I wanted to leave Dame Allan’s and go to Clifton College (Boarding School).
+That brought me to the summer of 1983, FZY Israel tour, ‘time out’, thinking time, talking to people and I decided that I wanted to go to Boarding School.
 I rang up my folks and asked if I could go – they must have been in shock, very pleasantly surprised by such an uncharacteristic ‘about turn’.
 They said ‘yes’!!!

-So off I went to Clifton College, interview with the Headmaster, Stewart Andrews, another good man, and, given a place, 2 years there to finish my schooling.
-Clifton is one of England’s Public Schools (remember, ‘Public Schools’ in Britain are the most expensive, prestigious schools whereas, in the US, public schools are State-funded schools, known as Comprehensive schools in the UK).
-Clifton is a Church of England school but it had, until 2005, a Jewish boarding house with a Shul (Synagogue).
-The Jewish boys (it was a single-sex school in my day) boarded in the Jewish House (Polack’s House) but the day to day activities were with the rest of the school (unlike Carmel College, which was [it closed in 1997] a completely Jewish school – and a lot more religious/observant than Polack’s).
+So off I went to the school, interview with the Headmaster, another good man, and, given a place, 2 years there to finish my schooling.
 Did it toughen me up and give me a sense of independence?
 No, not really.
 You see, I went straight into the Sixth Form which meant that I’d missed the tougher, character-building years, sleeping in dorms, being a ‘fag’ (Americans, Google ‘fag’ – it is NOT what you probably think it is!).
-I, in the Lower Sixth, only shared a room with one guy, Dayan, and then, in the Upper Sixth, a year later, I had my own room.
+I, in the Lower Sixth, only shared a room with one guy and then, in the Upper Sixth, a year later, I had my own room.
 I could write a lot about those two years but suffice to say, for the purposes of this ‘short’ autobiography, though I have fond memories of the place and think back at my time there nostalgically, my A Level results were far from acceptable, though I did work very, very hard.
 The problem was that I still didn’t know HOW to work.
 I worked really hard but I couldn’t have worked more inefficiently…I burned myself out so that by June 1985, when I sat my A Level exams, I was a wreck.
 (I re-sat the exams at a ‘Crammer’ in Oxford).

 ALWAYS LOOKING A GIFT HORSE IN THE MOUTH: